-CREATE — Starting in May: Untangle and unwind fishing rope...
+CREATE — Starting October 7: Untangle and unwind fishing rope...
 Take home materials...
 Explore a new material to make art...
 Lead collaborative work in your specialty!

 I have spent my life on the coast, and all my artwork has its roots in my love of the sea: from watercolor landscapes to functional ceramics, interactive installation, and more.

 Katherine is a multimedia artist who creates surreal, colorful pieces that reflect the world around her.